two jars of home made tomato chutney

 Prepare the vegetable how you normally would.
 Cut them or trim them the way you like it.

-Just quickly steam or blanch in boiling water.
+• Quickly steam or blanch in boiling water.
 Under cook them slightly then you refresh them in ice water.
 Make sure they are really cold then drain them in a colander until the are very dry.
 You don’t want excess water on the vegetable so make sure they have drained off properly.

 Raw vegetables

-Cherry tomatoes I just discard any green bits.
+• Cherry tomatoes I just discard any green bits.
 Wash them and dry them properly, then spread them out a single layer on a tray in the freezer.
 Quick freeze if you got it.
-Once frozen just put them in bags,
+Once frozen just put them in bags.
+I use mine mainly for pasta sauce, stew or other sauces.
+You can hardly tell the difference between using fresh or frozen cherry tomatoes once the sauce is ready

 Many peeled apples on a white bench top

-Apples and pears can be frozen very easily and then used in baking for the rest of the year.
+Apples and pears can be frozen very easily

 An apple slicer cored and cut an apple into 8 slices